A mature Weeping Grevillea Gaudi Chaudi showing new growth and the benefits of a spring feed

 About Weeping Grevilleas

 Weeping Grevilleas are beautiful, hardy plants that love the Australian summer and sun.
 They are perfect specimen plants for a small garden or a feature plant.
-Nectar feeding birds are attracted to the flowers.
-With a selection of Weeping Grevilleas there will be flowers all year round, and especially in spring and autumn.
+Nectar-feeding birds are attracted to the flowers.
+With a selection of Weeping Grevilleas, there will be flowers all year round, especially in spring and autumn.
 They are still quite rare.

 There are many different flower colours and different flowering periods.

-We sell our Weeping Grevilleas in 300mmpots.
+We sell our Weeping Grevilleas in 300mm pots.
 They are available from about 1 metre to the graft to more than 2 metres.
 Around 1.5 metres is the most common.
 The graft determines the height of the plant; they grow down not up!
-There are around 40 different varieties produced each summer and stock is available year round.
+There are around 40 in stock - different varieties produced each summer and stock is available year round.

 Here is a great range of flowercolours and foliage shades and shapes